S3N4T0R-0X0/APTs-Adversary-Simulation/North Koreans APT/Ricochet Chollima/README.md

-1. Social Delivery Technique: Create document file  masquerading as information on North Korean troops deployed to Russia.
+1. Delivery Technique: Create document file  masquerading as information on North Korean troops deployed to Russia.